AmmarSayed/e-commerce-php/readme.md

    - A success message will be displayed upon successful insertion.

 4. **Prevent Duplicate Submissions**:

    - After submission, the page redirects to itself with a success flag to prevent duplicate entries if the page is refreshed.

+5. **View Products as user**:

+   - Navigate to `http://localhost/product-management-system/index.php` to see the list of all products.

+6. **Search Products**:

+   - Use the search functionality on the product listing page to find products by title, category, or brand.

+7. **Edit Products**:

+   - Click the "Edit" button next to a product to update its details and images.

+8. **Delete Products**:
+   - Click the "Delete" button next to a product to remove it from the database.

 ## Code Highlights